adam0ling/dash_covid/README.md

 # dash_covid

-A simple dash app made for a tutorial using covid data
+A simple dash app made for a tutorial using covid data.

+Covid data is gathered using this API: